pkyipab/SmartLock-API-Docs/README.md

 ### 5. onShareDeviceCreateTrigger<br>
 - Trigger: onCreate event of the Firestore document "shareDevices/{docId}"
 - Description: Handles the creation of a shared device and updates the user's device information.

+### 6. onShareDeviceDeleteTrigger<br>
+- Trigger: onDelete event of the Firestore document "shareDevices/{docId}"
+- Description: Handles the deletion of a shared device and updates the user's device (friendMap) information.

 ### Command for deploying cloud functions